CHIRP Software for Editing

 This article is for blind and vision-impaired amateur radio operators interested in using CHIRP to edit channel information stored in VHF/UHF radios.
 CHIRP is a free programming tool developed and distributed by Dan Smith, KK7DS, for Windows, Linux, and MacOS operating systems.

-The website has a list of radio models that CHIRP supports.
+The website has a list of radio models that CHIRP supports, including D-STAR radios.
 The software version 0.3.1 works with radios produced by 10 different companies.

 The documentation is clear and well-organized.
 It includes frequently-asked questions, and it has a professional-quality system for reporting and tracking problems and feature requests.